brwnj/cu_projects/README.md

 #Bennett

-+ high-vquest of joined reads
++ match protein sequences to imgt results
-+ pipeline on new samples
++ design best output format for this task

 #Davidson